lokumai/smolagents-quickstart-template/docs/mini-courses/1_llms.md

 ## III.
 LLM Deployment and Optimization

 Now, how do you actually use an LLM?
-There are two main ways.
+Inference needs GPU for larger models, so cloud or local.

 ### A. Inference Execution Methods